Dario-DB/GenerationSpain-Project3/README.md

 Working group project (4): JavaGoesQuiz

 It consists in  a quiz game written in HTML, JavaScript and CSS.
-It has been carried out taking another similar project as a reference.
+It has been carried out taking another similar project as a reference: [2017, Melissa Wolowicz](https://github.com/m-wolowicz).

   1. You can choose a player name.
   2. There are questions of two themes: green and general knowledge (even you can play a mix of them).